MiyamotoAkira/grapqhl-presentation-round1/text-presentation.md

 **Copy schema.clj**

-So we reach that point point in which we have a clear separation between REST and GraphQL.
+So we reach that point in which we have a clear separation between REST and GraphQL.
 The former is about processes, the later is about data.
 **Copy schema.clj**

 There is another big difference, really massive: REST is an architectural style, and that means that there is no implementation of it.
 Every time you want to create a new REST api you need to start from scratch.
 You have to define how your API is going to behave, what is available, what are the links that you can use.
 How do you searches, how do you modify, what http verb you want to use, how do you define the links?
 You have to create a client from scratch each time.
 Even if you reuse some libraries there is so much work to do.
 Which makes sense: Architectural Style.
 Thefore I have to define the architecture and implementation.